Our Kids Future?

 While each of us can individually make a difference, we can make a much, much bigger difference if our governments support Zero Waste too.
 Here are the biggest current opportunities to pursue this:

-- Energy Innovation and Carbon Dividend Act - a bipartisan, market-based, revenue neutral bill in the US Congress to reduce pollution AND reward citizens financially AND improve our economy without expanding government.
-It is a win-win-win and currently seems to be the best option to control CO2.
-Please also check out the Citizens' Climate Lobby.
+- Energy Innovation and Carbon Dividend Act - a bipartisan, market-based, revenue neutral bill in the US Congress to reduce CO2 pollution AND reward citizens financially (about $400/month for a family of 4) AND improve our economy without expanding government.
+It is a win-win-win and currently is our best option to control CO2.
+Write a letter to your elected representatives as soon as you can to tell them you support this legislation!
+Please also check out the Citizens' Climate Lobby and the Climate Leadership Council (an industry group).

 Getting our governments to make these changes takes a lot of hard work but they also have the biggest impact because they get the general populace engaged and moving in the right direction.
 Good governments by and for the people are key to a sustainably peaceful and healthy world.